thermal_printer_flutter 2.0.0+3

 macOS #

-- Add the following keys to the
+Add the Bluetooth keys to macos/Runner/Info.plist:

 <key>NSBluetoothAlwaysUsageDescription</key>